-Kibana’s query language has historically been based on the Lucene query syntax.
+Kibana’s legacy query language was based on the Lucene query syntax.
+For the time being this syntax is still available under the options menu in the Query Bar and in Advanced Settings.
 The following are some tips that can help get you started.

 you’re searching web server logs, you could enter